gitlzzz/ATLAS/docs/source/input.md

 Settings for MD simulations using an ASE calculator or LAMMPS.

-- `ignore_container`: (bool) Whether to ignore the container specified in the container settings for the MD calculations.
+- `ignore_container`: (bool, optional) Whether to ignore the container specified in the container settings for the MD calculations.

 #### MD Parameters - `[md.parameters]`